Hack-PSU/frontend-template/README.md

 New tools brought in to this project should also follow these principles.

-This project uses [NextJS 13](https://nextjs.org/blog/next-13) which is very similar to previous versions of [NextJS](https://nextjs.org) but is more versatile to custom layouts and static site generation.
+This project uses [NextJS 13](https://nextjs.org/blog/next-13) which is very similar to previous versions of [NextJS](https://nextjs.org) but is more versatile in its ability to create SEO and dynamic layouts and static site generation.

 The project is very much in development and additional tools may be added/stripped and this README should be updated accordingly.